ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 were even less compliant to the standard, and the physical hardware used for taking images were more primitive.

-In contrast to modern imaging devices that take thousands of a high-quality images with sub-millimeter precision, older machines could take as few as a hundred sparse images and their robotic arm moved with invariable speed, resulting in non-equidistant 2D images.
+In contrast to modern imaging devices that take thousands of high-quality images with sub-millimeter precision, older machines could take as few as a hundred sparse images and their robotic arm moved with invariable speed, resulting in non-equidistant 2D images.